BrianStritch/BrianStritch-P2-Quiz-Smarty-Pants/README.md

 ### __Content__

-- The questions used for the peppa pig quiz game were obtained from an online quiz found at the link below:
+- The questions used for the Peppa Pig quiz game were obtained from an online quiz found at the link below:
   - https://www.funtrivia.com/en/ForChildren/Peppa-Pig-21189.html.
 - The questions used for the Love/Hate quiz game were obtained from an online quiz found at the link below:
   - https://www.joe.ie/quiz/quiz-how-well-do-you-remember-lovehate-658499